 Bipolar Disorder Treatment

-Bipolar disorder presents a range of symptoms across manic, hypomanic, and depressive phases, each phase having its distinct features.
-The intensity and length of these symptoms vary from person to person, shaped by the severity of their condition.
+Bipolar disorder has several symptoms across manic, hypomanic, and depressive phases, with each phase having distinct features.
+The intensity and length of these symptoms vary from person to person.

 • Elevated mood, extreme joy, enthusiasm, or feelings of euphoria